-A study in Jesus dealings with Simon, brother of Andrew, who became the Apostle Peter.
+A study in Jesus’ dealings with Simon who became the Apostle Peter.

-Simon’s path to becoming the Apostle Peter began with the ministry of John the Baptist, a descendant of Aaron, was a maverick among Priests.
+Simon’s path to becoming the Apostle Peter began with the ministry of John the Baptist.
+John, a descendant of Aaron, was a maverick among Priests.
 He spent his time in the wilderness instead of the polished halls of the Jerusalem temple.
-Wilderness living made camel’s hair clothing preferable to the traditional priestly garments to wear camel’s hair.
-Before he was conceived his father, Zebedee, had messed up his once in a lifetime opportunity to burn incense and pray the Messiah would come.
-Everything was fine until he stayed too long in the temple and then exited a mute unable to fulfill his duty to bless the people.
-He offered a surreal explanation.
+Wilderness living made camel’s hair clothing preferable to the traditional priestly garments.
+Before his conception in the barren womb of his mother his father, Zebedee, had messed up his once in a lifetime opportunity to burn incense and pray the Messiah would come.
+He exited a mute unable to fulfill his duty to bless the people and offered a surreal explanation.
 He had been praying for the Messiah to come when an angel appeared declaring his prayer had been heard.
 His wife would give birth to a son who would prepare the way for the Messiah.
 Zachariah did not believe the angel.
 The angel responded by taking away his ability to spew his unbelief.
 A disgruntled high priest, without doubt offended by this country bumpkin from the hills of Judea who disrupted the service, permitted Zachariah to complete his duties.
 Zachariah returned home but the dramatic events of the day and speculation about what really happened to him in the temple continued.

 One day, just as the angel had said, Zachariah’s barren wife announced she was pregnant.
 About six months into Elizabeth’s pregnancy cousin Mary arrived.
 Elizabeth and Mary were filled with the Holy Ghost and prophesied.
 Elizabeth assured Mary there would be a performance of the things the Lord told her.
 The Lord had told Mary she would give birth to the Messiah.
 Mary responded by praising God for remembering his promise to Abraham.

 Three months later, John was born.
-His parents traveled to the Jerusalem temple to circumcise him.
-A dispute about the child’s name arose.
-Zachariah settled the dispute when he wrote on a tablet “His name is John”.
+His parents traveled to the Jerusalem temple to circumcise him and a dispute about the child’s name arose.
+Zachariah settled the issue when he wrote on a tablet “His name is John.”
 That act of obedience released his tongue.
 Zachariah who had not spoken a word for months suddenly prophesied that the oath God swore to Abraham will be fulfilled.

 Mary returned home full of information she did not know what to do with and hid everything in her heart.
 She became pregnant just as the angel told her and gave birth to Jesus, the Messiah.
 The night of his birth astonished shepherds arrived talking about angels singing praise to God.
-Their arrival offered more confirmation that she had given birth to the Messiah.
+Their arrival offered more confirmation she had given birth to the Messiah.
 The shepherds left the presence of Jesus and “spread the word concerning what had been told them about this child, and all who heard it were amazed at what the shepherds said to them” (Luke 2:17-19).
 According to their laws and customs, Joseph and Mary brought Jesus to the temple to be circumcised.
 In the temple, devout believers spoke more prophesies about their son’s destiny.

 Mary and Joseph remained in Bethlehem until an angel announced their government wanted to kill Jesus.
 At the angels instruction they fled to Egypt.
 After Herod died, the angel told them it was safe to return, but not to Jerusalem to assume King David’s throne.
 They returned to Nazareth and settled into the normal routines of life wondering when their son would become king.
-Mary, Joseph, Elizabeth, Zachariah, Simon and Anna knew Jesus was the long awaited Messiah, but the government wanted the child dead and the religious leaders are oblivious that the one they worship with such zeal had arrived.
+Mary, Joseph, Elizabeth, Zachariah, shepherds, Simon, Anna and everyone they told knew Jesus was the long-awaited Messiah, but the government wanted the child dead and the religious leaders are oblivious that the one they worshiped with such zeal had arrived.

-Aside from an incident when twelve year old Jesus astonished religious leaders with his understanding and then wondered why his parents did not know he must be about his father’s business…nothing.
-Jesus grew up to become not a king or even religious leader but a humble carpenter.
+Aside from an incident when twelve-year-old Jesus astonished religious leaders with his understanding and then wondered why his parents did not know he must be about his father’s business nothing unusual happened.
+Jesus grew up to become not a king or even a religious leader but a humble carpenter.